Jash-2000/Arduino-Projects/README.md

 ![Arduino](https://github.com/Jash-2000/Arduino-Projects/blob/master/Images/download.png)

-This repository provides basic tutorial projects and other robotics projects for starting to work with arduino.
+**This repository provides basic tutorial projects and other robotics projects, totaling to 30+ arduino sketches and projects for starting to work with arduino.**

 A basic firmware's automation loop is as follows: